jeremiahsnapp/dev-lxc/README.md

 The left side is for running dev-lxc commands.

-The right side is made up of three vertically stacked panes with each pane's content updating every 0.5 seconds.

-* Top - system's memory usage provided by `free -h`
-* Middle - cluster's status provided by `dev-lxc status`
+The right side updates every 0.5 seconds with the cluster's status provided by `dev-lxc status`.
-* Bottom - to be determined

 The session's second window is named "shell".
 It opens in the same directory as the cluster's `dev-lxc.yml` file.